patriziawatlington/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's often better to write simple, clear code first and optimize only when profiling indicates that a particular section of code is causing performance issues.

+# 2023-12-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your working hours.
+Planning ahead will prevent you from getting overwhelmed by tasks and help to keep you focused.
+It will also help ensure you have enough time to complete all of your assignments.
+ 3. Stay organized by using tools and techniques that help keep your code, files, projects, etc. in order.
+Using version control systems like Git can help with collaboration and tracking changes.
+Additionally, using well-organized code and file structures can make it easier to find and maintain your projects.
+Finally, don't be afraid to ask for help or to learn from others.
+There is always something new to discover and improve in the world of programming.